 Manson intensely involved in the development

-Two years after the initial idea to do develop an absinthe together with Marilyn Manson, it was finished, Markus Lion looks back: "Manson was intensely involved in the development, constantly tasting the samples, giving his opinion and providing suggestions for changes.
+Two years after the initial idea to do develop an absinthe together with Marilyn Manson, it was finished, the guys from Lion Spirits looks back: "Manson was intensely involved in the development, constantly tasting the samples, giving his opinion and providing suggestions for changes.
 When he was completely satisfied with a prototype, the final implementation was swift."
 The artist, whose real name is Brian Hugh Warner, presented his "Mansinthe" at the private viewing of his exhibition in Galerie Schenk in Cologne, on 27th June 2007.